“Breaking out of the Rooster Coop” by Dr Jennifer Minter (notes by English Works)

 Balram is caught up in the desperate cycle of dehumanising family relationships.
 He belongs to the lower caste which consists of “men with small bellies”.
 Balram has little opportunity and is captured by his extended family who pressure him to marry so that they can get the dowry.
 His grandmother tells him, “you’ll do what we want’.

-Balram was brought up in a poor family in a rural village called Laxmangarh raised “in the Darkness”.
-Adiga frequently makes references to the caste system to suggest that the Indians are imprisoned by their caste which makes it impossible to break free of their “destiny”.
+Balram depicts himself as a typical servant, one doomed to servitude and to Darkness, because of the misfortunate circumstances of his birth.
+“I was born and raised in Darkness” – specifically in the village of Laxmangarh, situated near the river , Mother Ganga.
+“The river brings darkness to India – the black river” or the “river of Death”.
 Balram is nameless and does not know his exact age which suggests that his fate has been already set as a person of the lower caste.
-He was referred to as “Munna” and his teacher later named him “Balram….. the sidekick of the god Krishna”…
+He was referred to as “Munna” and his teacher later named him Balram, “the sidekick of the god Krishna”.

 “The villagers are so religious in the Darkness” : The poor live and die like animals

-The father’s body was discarded and is treated no better or worse than that of the animals such as the goat and the cat that roam in and out of the hospital.
+The father’s body was discarded and he is treated no better or worse than the animals such as the goat and the cat that roam in and out of the hospital.

 Family ties and the water buffalo

 The water buffalo is the “master of the house”.
 The fattest one survives because the household is dependent upon the buffalo for their survival.
-One is the “greediest of the lot” (17; 20) Granny’s says the water buffalo will get fatter after the rain.
-She urges Balram to get married, which is to think of the family as well.
-The water buffalo is a symbol of their prosperity.
-(163).
-(When he realises he has been cheated by the blond prostitute, he thinks about how many “water buffaloes you could have bought for that much money” (200).
-Later the buffaloes are walking without the master (219)
+(When Balram realises that he has been cheated by the blond prostitute, he thinks about how many “water buffaloes you could have bought for that much money” (200).

 “You’ll do what we want”